 The money chain

-These drugs can then be sold in your area bringing crime and anti-social behaviour to your community.
+These drugs can then be sold in your area bringing crime and antisocial behaviour to your community.

-This is how your money can easily end up funding organised crime that brings harm to you, your family and your community.
+Your money can easily end up funding organised crime that brings harm to you, your family and your community.

 Report the sale of fake and illegal goods

 If you suspect any criminal activity, including selling fake and illegal goods, you should help end the harm by reporting the incident.
 You can report a crime anonymously:

 - contact the PSNI using the 101 telephone number